Bashtime/dota_classic/README.md

-Tweaks contain hero specific perks (think of 1-branched talents), old kill and gold mechanics before the introduction of "comeback mechanic", non-linear XP Progress as it used to be.
+Tweaks contain hero specific perks (think of 1-branched talents that become stronger with each levelup), old kill and gold mechanics before the introduction of "comeback mechanic", non-linear XP Progress as it used to be.